 | Luxury / large estate | $400+ | $300–$750+ |

-Your cleaning fee should cover your actual turnover costs.
-Average cleaning fees range from $75-$150 for a one-bedroom, $100-$200 for a two-bedroom, and $150-$350+ for larger properties.
-Research comparable listings in your market using AirROI to see what competitors charge.
+Your cleaning fee should cover your actual turnover costs — cleaner labor, supplies, and laundry — and stay within the range your local comp set charges.
+Typical benchmarks: $75–$150 for a one-bedroom, $100–$200 for a two-bedroom, and $150–$350+ for larger homes.
+Search comparable listings on AirROI to see what competitors in your specific market charge before finalizing your fee.

-It depends on your booking pattern.
-Embedding the cleaning fee in the nightly rate makes longer stays more expensive but improves search ranking visibility since platforms display the nightly rate prominently.
-A hybrid approach works well: charge a modest cleaning fee to cover basic costs and embed the rest in the nightly rate.
+It depends on your target booking length.
+Embedding the cleaning fee in the nightly rate makes the listing look more expensive for longer stays but improves search ranking since platforms display nightly rate prominently.
+A hybrid approach — a moderate cleaning fee to cover baseline costs, with the remainder baked into the nightly rate — works well for hosts accepting stays of 2 nights or more.

 Stay ahead of the curve